 SOLUS is Queen’s Student On-Line University System.
 You’ll have access to a SOLUS account once you become a Queen’s student.
 You’ll use SOLUS to register for courses, add and drop courses, update your contact information, view financial and academic information, and pay your tuition.

-Gender, Race, and Pop Culture
+Gender, Race, & Popular Culture

 Explores popular culture from feminist and anti-racist perspectives, with attention to sexuality, gender, race and nation in a variety of media.

 - Define key concepts and theories drawn from gender and feminist studies, anti-racist and postcolonial studies, and media studies;

 - Critically analyze the relationship between media and ideology;

 - Explain how power, privilege, and oppression are implicated in cultural processes of production, consumption, and representation;

 - Apply a feminist and critical-cultural lens for reading constructions and representations of gender, race, sexuality, class, and nationhood in popular culture;

 - Utilize an intersectional approach to illustrate how hierarchical social divisions can affect different lived experiences of pop culture;